longtingwu/longtingwu.github.io/_pages/talks.md

 The following is a list of seminars, workshops and conferences where I have invited to give a talk (or talks).

+- 28.07.2025.
+International Conference on Mathematics Inspired by String Theory, Shenzhen.

 - 17.07.2025.
 Special Algebraic Geometry Seminar, Columbia University.

 - 06.06.2025.
 MIST Workshop, The Chinese University of Hong Kong.